AntonisRsmn/Ryvex/README.md

 /nowplaying - Display Info about the currently playing song.

 # Mod
-/ban - Ban a user from the discord server.
+/ban - Ban a member from the guild.

 /clear - Clear a specific amount of messages from a target or channel.

-/kick - Kick a user from the discord server.
+/kick - Kick a member from the guild.

 /lock - Lock a given channel.

-/unban - Unban a user from the discord server.
+/unban - Unban a member from the guilf.

 /unlock - Unlock a given channel.

+/add-role - Add a role to a member.

+/remove-role - Remove a role from a member.

+/mute - Mute a member from the guild.

+/unmute - Unmute a member from the guild

+/timeout - Timeout a member from the guild.

+/remove-timeout - Remove timeout from a member of the guild.

 # Fun
 /8ball - Answer a yes or no question.

-/compliment - Gives you compliment.
+/compliment - Gives you compliments.

 /gaymeter - Gay meter.